-Our sponsorship of the Diveln festival to promote diversity and inclusion in the global re/insurance sector.
+Our sponsorship of the DiveIn festival to promote diversity and inclusion in the global re/insurance sector.

-Our RenaissanceRe Undergraduate Scholarship Program, founded in 2008, providing educational assistance to students who demonstrate academic excellence, leadership experience and community engagement.
 Our active engagement in the Women ReBOOT Program in Ireland, a technology-sector, DEI initiative for women returning to work after a career break.